 - 3,000-word essay submitted at the end of the module, 85%.

-This module equips students with the knowledge and skills that they can utilise within their professional practice and workplace, including health, social care and third sectors/NGO.
-Students will develop an in-depth knowledge of health and social care needs of older people and solutions to enhance care.
-They will also have the opportunity to gain a range of transferable skills relevant to their professional careers.
+This module will equip you with the knowledge and skills that you can use within your professional practice and workplace, including health, social care and third sectors/NGOs.
+You will develop an in-depth knowledge of the health and social care needs of older people and solutions to enhance care.
+You will also have the opportunity to gain a range of transferable skills relevant to your professional career.